Super-Latino-Heat/Python-Workshop-Final/Readme.md

 ### Requirements

 To use the visualization features, you need to install the Matplotlib library.
-You can do this by running: ``pip install matplotlib´´
+You can do this by running: `pip install matplotlib`